Career Definition for a Digital Artist

 Career and Economic Outlook

-According to the BLS, the median annual salary for multimedia artists was reported as $63,970 in May 2015.
-During this same month, the top-paying states, which also offered the highest levels of employment, included California, New York, and Washington.
-Between 2014 and 2024, job opportunities within the field of multimedia art and animation are projected to grow by 6%, an average rate, as indicated by the BLS (www.bls.gov).
+According to the BLS, the median annual salary for multimedia artists was reported as $70,530 in May 2017.
+During this same year, the top-paying states included Connecticut, Washington State, and Washington, D.C.
+Between 2016 and 2026, job opportunities within the field of multimedia art and animation are projected to grow by 8%, an average rate, as indicated by the BLS (www.bls.gov).

 Alternate Career Options

 Here are a couple of other options in visual design careers: